Day 1

 A Hundred Thousand Welcomes to Ireland!
 Making visitors feel welcome and at home in Ireland is one of the true Irish customs.
 Begin your Irish experience with a Meet and Greet at Dublin Airport followed by a city orientation.
 Your local driver will be ready to answer any questions you may have about Ireland as they guide you through Dublin city pointing out significant sights and historical landmarks as you go along.
 After your introduction to the city, you will be transferred to your accommodation.

-Designer Afternoon Tea
+Afternoon Tea at the Westbury

 Dublin, County Dublin